sarnason/rsp-next-ts/README.md

 Location: node_modules/@adobe/react-spectrum/node_modules/@react-spectrum/provider/dist/module.js
 This error occurred during the build process and can only be dismissed by fixing the error.
 `

+## The fix

+Removing the nighly build of React Spectrum and reinstalling without defining a version.

 ## Running it...